laurengarcia/url-metadata/README.md

 ### Troubleshooting

-**Issue:** Response status code `0` and/ or `CORS` errors Error thrown from the `fetch` API.
-The request failed at either the network or protocol level.
+**Issue:** `Response status code 0` or `CORS errors` The `fetch` request failed at either the network or protocol level.
 Possible causes:
 - CORS errors.
 Try changing the mode option (ex: `cors`, `no-cors`, `same-origin`, etc) or setting the `Access-Control-Allow-Origin` header on the server response from the url you are requesting if you have access to it.
 - Trying to access an `https` resource that has invalid certificate, or trying to access an `http` resource from a page with an `https` origin.
 - A browser plugin such as an ad-blocker or privacy protector.

 **Issue:** `fetch is not defined`
-You're either in a Node.js or browser environment that doesn't have javascript's `fetch` method available.
+Error thrown in a Node.js or browser environment that doesn't have js `fetch` method available.
 Try upgrading your environment (Node.js version `>=18.0.0`), or you can use an earlier version of this package (version 2.5.0).